-In general, a generator is a special routine that can be used to control the iteration behaviour of a loop.
+Generator is a special routine that can be used to control the iteration behaviour of a loop.
 A generator is similar to a function returning an array.
 A generator has parameters, it can be called and it generates a sequence of numbers.
 But unlike functions, which return a whole array, a generator yields one value at a time.
 This requires less memory.
-(Wikipedia)

 Generators in Python:

 - Are defined with the def keyword

 - May use several